RNA-FRETools/MASH-FRET/docs/trace-processing/functionalities/tm-video-view.md

 [Visualization area](#visualization-area).

 To show:
-- only selected molecules, choose the `selected` option
+- selected molecules only, choose the `selected` option
-- only excluded molecules, choose the `unselected` option
+- excluded molecules only, choose the `unselected` option
 - selected and excluded molecules, choose the `all` option